jerryjappinen/bellevue-docs/README.md

 # Vue Webpack

 This is the documentation for [Eiskis/vue-webpack](https://github.com/Eiskis/vue-webpack).
 It's an advanced, opinionated Vue/Webpack project template for complex projects.
 It's based on the official [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack) template.

-**Note**: This is **not** an official Vue project.
+This is **not** an official Vue project.

-## Requirements

-Node.
-The preferred version of Node is configured in `.nvmrc`, so it's a good idea to use [nvm](https://github.com/creationix/nvm) and `nvm use`.

-For more info, see the [README in the actual project](https://github.com/Eiskis/vue-webpack).
+For info on setup and requirements, see the [project README](https://github.com/Eiskis/vue-webpack).

 ## Table of contents